FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Troubleshooting

 Before opening an issue, make sure to try different [Wine](https://www.winehq.org/) or [Proton](https://github.com/ValveSoftware/Proton) versions.
-The recommended path is to go from the newest release down to the oldest.
+The recommended path is to go from the newest release down to the oldest. **Please note that not every game will work with Wine as expected**.

 ## Additional tips